yzziizzy/gpuedit/DEVELOPMENT.md

 * Pause render loop on X window losing focus
 * Typing with a selection overwrites it
 * Implement INCR selection handling for X
-* Finish sequence breaks in undo
+* Circular undo buffer
 * Redo
+* Outline box style of highlighting
 * Drop file from X onto existing editor to open it
 * Save/reload workspace
 * File/path in titlebar